 In this game, it is good to stay on the move!
 Two or more players attempt to "bomb" each other.
-Move your cursor around on the Map Page using your Thumb Stick.
+Move your cursor around on the map page using your Thumb Stick.
 When you think an opponent is close to your cursor, drop a bomb.
 The receiving radio shows an "Incoming" message.
 If the receiving radio is within the blast circle (about 45 feet), it displays a message that you have been hit.
 You must wait 30 seconds between shots to reload.
 Either have a timed game with the winner being the one with the least amount of hits on their radio, or play until someone gets a specified number of hits (that person loses).
-Hint: mark stationary objects such as trees and poles, and drop a bomb when an opposing player is near that object!
-Adjust the rules to your liking.